apache/skywalking/docs/en/concepts-and-designs/overview.md

 Service/Service Instance/Endpoint and to set alarm rules.

 In addition, you can integrate
-1. Other distributed tracing useing SkyWalking native agents and SDKs with Zipkin, Jaeger and OpenCensus.
+1. Other distributed tracing using SkyWalking native agents and SDKs with Zipkin, Jaeger and OpenCensus.
 1. Other metrics systems, such as Prometheus, Sleuth(Micrometer).

 ## Architecture